 Currently, the Maidan Library is functioning as a community organisation engaging in cultural and educational activities.
 It is promoting readership and facilitating book exchanges.
 It sets out goals in the pursuit of the development of a democratic civil society and the revival of the Ukrainian identity.

-At the beginning of 2015, the Open Dialog Foundation established close cooperation with the Maidan Library creating jointly the “Maidan Library.
+At the beginning of 2015, the Open Dialogue Foundation established close cooperation with the Maidan Library creating jointly the “Maidan Library.
 Warsaw”, a place where Poles and Ukrainians living in Poland can find a wide range of publications on the Dignity Revolution, the conflict in the East of Ukraine and, more broadly – any works on Ukrainian history, politics and culture, both in Polish and Ukrainian.
 It may also be extended to include publications in other languages.

 It is our hope that the Warsaw branch of the Maidan Library becomes a place for open discussions and debates; to host numerous cultural events which will provide a deeper insight into the Ukrainian identity and the need for integration between our nations.